-Beta Index

-This technique measures the level of connectivity in a graph and is expressed by the relationship between the numbers of links (e) over the number of nodes (v).
+Beta Index is a technique that measures the level of connectivity in a graph and is expressed by the relationship between the numbers of links (e) over the number of nodes (v).
 Trees and simple networks have Beta value of less than one.
 A connected network with one cycle has a value of 1.
 More complex networks have a value greater than 1.
 In a network with a fixed number of nodes, the higher the number of links, the higher the number of paths possible in the network.
-Complex networks have a high value of Beta.
+Complex networks have a high value of Beta index.
 The rich-club coefficient is the Beta index applied to relations among larger order (degree) nodes; it verifies whether the connectivity is higher among larger degree nodes than for the whole network.
+The formula for calculating beta index is as follows